Uterine Fibroid Embolization

 During the first week after UFE you might experience normal and expected side effects including fever, fatigue, nausea, cramps, and abdominal pain.

-We will schedule a follow-up appointment for you—typically two weeks after the procedure—and if needed, we may order imaging tests to check the status of the fibroids between six months and a year after the procedure.
+We will schedule a follow-up appointment about two weeks after the procedure.
+If needed, we may order imaging tests to check the status of the fibroids between six months and a year after the procedure.